Launch Vector Review: Should You Give Zac Richman $50,000 To Buy You A Business?

 They do it all, and their methods have been refined and battle-tested over 100+ brands.

-They practically walk on water, like the Son of God, keeping it 10 toes down.
+They practically walk on water, like the son of God, keeping it 10 toes down.

 All that said, the Launch Vector team knows there’s a lot of scams and frauds online.
 That’s why they’re happy to share their long track record of success with you.

-Hmm.
 Everything about this feels off.
+I give it a 5 out of 10.

 Why Most Courses Suck